imfsiddiqui/centinum/docs/pages/index.md

 ## 🧘 Philosophy

-The goal is to minimize setup friction and maximize productivity by automating the repetitive aspects of development environment configuration management.
+The goal is to minimize setup friction and maximize productivity by automating the repetitive aspects of development environments configuration management.

 <p align="right"><a href="#top">☝️</a></p>